meelgroup/bosphorus/README.md

 The main use of the system is to simplify and solve ANF problems.
 It excels at this and should give you highly optimised CNFs (and correspondigly good solving times) given any ANF.
 However, it can also simplify and solve CNF problems.
 When simplifying or solving CNF problems, the CNF is (extremely) naively translated to ANF, then simplifications are applied, and a sophisticated system then translates the ANF back to CNF.
 This CNF can then be optinally solved.

 ## ANF simplification and solving
-Suppose we have a system of 2 equations:
+Suppose we have a system of two equations:
 ```
 x1 ⊕ x2 ⊕ x3 = 0
 x1 \* x2 ⊕ x2 \* x3 + 1 = 0